spidernet-io/spiderpool/docs/usage/install/get-started-kind.md

     Create an application.
 The following command will create a single NIC Deployment application:

-    - `v1.multus-cni.io/default-network`：Specify Spidermultusconfig CR: `kube-system/macvlan-vlan0` through it, and use this configuration to create a default network card (eth0) configured by Macvlan for the application.
+    - `v1.multus-cni.io/default-network`：Specify Spidermultusconfig CR: `kube-system/macvlan-vlan0` through it, and use this configuration to create a default NIC (eth0) configured by Macvlan for the application.
     - `ipam.spidernet.io/ippool`：Used to specify Spiderpool's IP pool.
-Spiderpool will automatically select an IP in the pool to bind to the application's default network card.
+Spiderpool will automatically select an IP in the pool to bind to the application's default NIC.

     ```shell
     cat <<EOF | kubectl create -f -